E-Yantra: e-Yantra Robotics Competition

 The e-Yantra Robotics Competition (eYRC) is the flagship initiative of the e-Yantra project.
 The competition is open to students from an engineering or polytechnic background and comprises 2 stages spanning over 6–7 months.
 Stage 1 is open to all and is a Robotics MOOC (Massive Online Open Course).
 During the competition, the participating teams are assigned “themes" with varying levels of complexity that are abstractions of real-world problems.

 A selected cohort from Stage 1 is admitted into Stage 2.
 The leading 5-6 teams from Stage 2 are hosted for the National Finals at IIT Bombay in March every year where they demonstrate their projects before a jury.
-In 2020, the competition wasexpanded to international students by reaching out to regional associations like The Association of Southeast Asian Nations (ASEAN), Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) and two countries in Africa (Namibia and South Africa).
+In 2020, the competition was expanded to international students by reaching out to regional associations like The Association of Southeast Asian Nations, Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation, and two countries in Africa (Namibia and South Africa).
 Winners receive a cash prize.